Summer 2025 Internship Information

 • (Optional) Assist with public programs on weekends;

-• (Dependant on availability) Participate in Phase I and Phase II excavations at one or more archaeological sites across Anne Arundel County;
+• (Dependent on availability) Participate in Phase I and Phase II excavations at one or more archaeological sites across Anne Arundel County;

 • Work with other interns and volunteers as needed;